 Retirement and Death

 Following the failure of the railroad and his two unsuccessful attempts to return to public office, Ashley retired in declining health.
 A victim of acute diabetes, Ashley suffered a fatal heart attack on September 16, 1896, in Alma, Michigan.
-His body was returned to Ohio and buried at Woodlawn Cemetery in Toledo.
+His remains are buried at Woodlawn Cemetery in Toledo.